-Cogeco Communications is a subsidiary of Cogeco, which as of November 30, 2023 held 35.3% of the Corporation's equity shares, representing 84.5% of the votes attached to the Corporation's voting shares.
+Cogeco held, as of November 30, 2023, 35.3% of Cogeco Communications' equity shares, representing 84.5% of the votes attached to Cogeco Communications' voting shares.
 On December 13, 2023, Cogeco sold to Cogeco Communications 2,266,537 subordinate voting shares of its holdings in Cogeco Communications for \$116.5 million, following the conversion and cancellation of an equivalent number of Cogeco Communications multiple voting shares.
 The subordinate voting shares were repurchased for cancellation, representing approximately 5.1% of all outstanding Cogeco Communications shares.
 For further details, see "Business developments" section.

-Cogeco provides executive and administrative services to the Corporation under a Management Services Agreement (the "Agreement").
+Cogeco provides executive and administrative services to Cogeco Communications under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement.
-For the first quarter of fiscal 2024, management fees paid to Cogeco amounted to \$5.2 million compared to \$5.4 million for the same period of fiscal 2023.
+Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
+For the first quarter of fiscal 2024, management fees paid by Cogeco Communications amounted to \$5.2 million compared to \$5.4 million for the same period of fiscal 2023.

-No direct remuneration is payable to Cogeco's executive officers by the Corporation.
+No direct remuneration is payable to Cogeco's executive officers by Cogeco Communications.
 The following table provides the number of stock options and performance share units ("PSUs") granted during the three-month periods ended November 30, 2023 and 2022 to these executive officers, as executive officers of Cogeco Communications, the value of which was charged back to Cogeco.
-Due to internal trading restrictions in place at the time when the Corporation typically issues stock options, PSUs and deferred share units ("DSUs"), none were issued during the first quarter of fiscal 2024 and are instead expected to be issued in the second quarter of fiscal 2024.
+Due to internal trading restrictions in place at the time when Cogeco Communications typically issues stock options, PSUs and deferred share units ("DSUs"), none were issued during the first quarter of fiscal 2024 and are instead expected to be issued in the second quarter of fiscal 2024.